JONSASSE/432-2018/projects/project1/README.md

 ## The Project 1 Template

-**Coming Soon** An R Markdown template document **is available here** for this purpose.
+An R Markdown template document [is available here](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/projects/project1/project1-template.Rmd) for this purpose.
 The template has headings for each of the nine tasks below. **Please** use this template in preparing your response, as it facilitates grading and redos.

+- Note that using the template will require the installation of both the `knitr` and `rmdformats` packages, each of which is [part of the required installations for 432](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD).
+- To see what this template looks like when rendered in HTML, [visit this link](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/project1-template.html).
+- Note that in general, you can view HTML files in Github by adding `http://htmlpreview.github.io/?` before the complete URL.

 ## Sample Project

-**Coming Soon** There is a complete sample project available for your review, built by Dr. Love.
+**Coming Soon** There is a complete sample project available for your review, built using the template, by Dr. Love.

 ## Introduction